Frankel Shutout Backstops Boston to 4-0 Win over New York

 Theresa Schafzahl recorded her second assist of the season, and against the Sirens (Dec.
 8, 2024), to end a 10-game pointless drought.

-Emma Greco and Sophie Shirley also recorded their second assists of the season after the pair produced their first together back on Dec.
-17, 2024 against Ottawa.
+Emma Greco and Sophie Shirley also recorded their second assists of the season after the pair produced their first assists back on Dec.
+17, 2024, against Ottawa.

 Jillian Dempsey made her Fleet debut and played 9:02 centering the fourth line.
 She recorded an 83.3% win percentage on six faceoffs and had two hits in the game.